 5.3.1.1 Observations:

-The Working Group reviewed previous Working Group efforts to determine the role data and/or metrics played in those efforts.
+The DMPM WG reviewed previous working group’s efforts to determine the role data and/or metrics played in those efforts.
 Use case analysis documentation can be found on the DMPM Community Wiki.
-TheWG asked itself two central questions in this review:
+The DMPM WG asked two central questions in this review:

 If data and/or metrics were included in the deliberations of the WG, did it help achieve a better outcome?